California Real Estate Lawyer Referrals

-If a customer plans to install an ADU, officers may want to review the municipal code, HOA laws, fire setbacks, and encourage the customer to obtain legal advice to ensure that the building will otherwise comply with the law.
+If a customer plans to install an ADU, officers may want to review the municipal code, HOA laws, and fire setbacks and encourage the customer to obtain legal advice to ensure that the building will otherwise comply with the law.

 4. AB 1110 Notice of Rent Increases in California

-In the case that AB 1482 does not extend to a specific house, if the owner of a month-to - month tenancy raises the rent by more than 10 per cent of the lease fee to the occupant annually, the newly enacted AB 1110 provides a 90-day notice.
-The new notice criteria will be relevant to bear in mind for property managers as they pass into 2020 and beyond, and only apply to AB 1482-exempt rental properties.
+If AB 1482 does not extend to a specific house if the owner of a month-to-month tenancy raises the rent by more than 10 percent of the lease fee to the occupant annually, the newly enacted AB 1110 provides a 90-day notice.
+The new notice criteria will be relevant to bear in mind for property managers as they pass into 2020 and beyond and only apply to AB 1482-exempt rental properties.

 5. AB 2343 Unlawful Detainer and Notice Periods